• Skip to primary navigation

 Step 3: Guava - Slice the guava into slices that are approximately ¼ inch thick.

-Step 4: Assemble -Add the slice of guava to the center, leaving ¼ inch of space around the edges.
+Step 4: Assemble - Add slices of guava to the center, leaving ¼ inch of space around the edges.
 Top with another piece of dough.

 Step 5: Seal - Crimp edges with a fork.